 Spirituality as Land, Story, & Relation

 In the fall of 2020, together with my friend and Concordia university colleague Professor Christine Jamieson (Boothroyd-Nlaka’pamux First Nation) we hosted four public online events with Indigenous speakers: Dr. Niigaanwewidam James Sinclair, Sonia Bonspille Boileau, Suzanne Methot, and Skydancer Louise Halfe.
-You can find all the information, and the links to their wonderful presentations, here.
+You can find links to their wonderful presentations, here.

 Walking Territorial Acknowledgements